Greek shipping

 Greece is a maritime nation by tradition, as shipping is arguably the oldest form of occupation of the Greeks and has been a key element of Greek economic activity since ancient times.
 Today, shipping is the country's most important industry worth $21.9 billion in 2018.
 If related businesses are added, the figure jumps to $23.7 billion, employs about 392,000 people (14% of the workforce), and shipping receipts are about 1/3 of the nation's trade deficit.

-In 2018, the Greek Merchant Navy controlled the world's largest merchant fleet, in terms of tonnage, with a total DWT of 834,649,089 tons and a fleet of 5,626 Greek-owned vessels, according to Lloyd's List.
+In 2018, the Greek Merchant Navy controlled the world's largest merchant fleet, in terms of tonnage and shipping force, with a total DWT of 834,649,089 tons and a fleet of 5,626 Greek-owned vessels, according to Lloyd's List.
 Greece is also ranked in the top for all kinds of ships, including first for tankers and bulk carriers.

 Many Greek shipping companies have their headquarters located either in Athens or London and New York City, and are run by Greek traditional shipping families which are notable for their great wealth and influence in the international maritime industry.
 The 7th Secretary General (2003-2011) of the International Maritime Organization was Efthymios Mitropoulos.